 So no surprise that the military’s preferred colour palette is equally perennial.
 It helps that khaki is basically neutral, which means you can pair it with anything.
 “Khaki looks especially good with black, so dress it down with black denim,” says James Lawrence, head of menswear design at ASOS.
 White and brown make equally happy bunkmates, if you feel like toeing the parade ground line.

 Green’s in-the-ranks heritage also means it’s well-suited to utility wear, hence the proliferation of pockets, zips and campsite fabrics on this season’s greenest pieces.
-But the colour offers as many applications as shades and, for SS16, designers took those military notes and went AWOL.
+But the colour offers as many applications as shades and this year designers have took those military notes and gone AWOL.

 Yes, there were the expected M65 jackets, albeit jazzed up with patches and cuts more suited to guys protesting the war than fighting it.
 “But green was seen on the runway at designers as diverse as Lemaire, Valentino and Yohji Yamamoto,” says Damien Paul, head of menswear at MATCHESFASHION.COM.
 It appeared on everything from suiting to souvenir jackets to, in Craig Green’s case, patch-pocketed karate coats.
 And such variety means there’s a plethora of ways to make green less uniform.